There isn't a feeling quite like getting a raise, or a new job that comes with a pay increase.

 Set up your new direct deposit.

 A great time to re-evaluate your primary financial institution is when the human resources department hands you that direct deposit form.
 This may be your opportunity to sign up for a free MyLife Checking account with direct deposit.
 You could get paid up to two days earlier, and get access to a free monthly credit score.
-And with our vendor ClickSwitch, switching over your automatic payments will be seamless.

 If you find that your new salary places you in an entirely new tax bracket—that’s a “good” problem.
 But it also might be overwhelming to try and figure out what to do with your funds on your own.
 Reach out to your financial advisor and ask them for advice.
 At USALLIANCE, our financial advisors can help create a financial plan with your newly increased income.